slimtoolkit/slim/WISHLIST.md

 This is a list of non-core related enhancements and features.
 If you want to help feel free to submit a PR!
 You can also open an issue to track the work and to have a place to talk about it.

-## Publish DockerSlim to various package repos
+## Publish Slim to various package repos

 Package Managers: